Pillar Page Examples: Two Real Topic Clusters

 The pillar page and topic cluster model is a content architecture where one comprehensive pillar page covers a broad topic and links bidirectionally to multiple cluster pages — each covering a specific subtopic in depth.
 This model replaces the older keyword-targeting approach with an entity-based content strategy that maps how concepts relate to each other, matching how search engines now evaluate topical authority rather than individual keyword relevance.

-Modern SEO isn't just about matching single keywords — it's about establishing topical authority by building semantic relationships around entities (concepts, people, places, or things).
-This entity-first approach resolves ambiguity for Google and is the fastest path to dominating a topic.
+Modern SEO isn’t just about matching single keywords — it’s about establishing topical authority by building semantic relationships around entities (concepts, people, places, or things).
+This entity-first approach resolves ambiguity for search engines and is the fastest path to owning a topic.
 The topic cluster model operationalizes this principle by giving every piece of content a defined role: either the authoritative hub (pillar) or a specific spoke (cluster page).
-This same semantic structure also influences how AI engines like ChatGPT and Gemini understand and cite your content — making topic cluster strategy increasingly relevant to Generative Engine Optimization (GEO) as well as traditional search.
+Entity clarity is also the element with the strongest support in AI search visibility research, which makes topic cluster strategy increasingly relevant to Generative Engine Optimization (GEO) as well as traditional search.

 Step 1: Define the Pillar and Curate Clusters